lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

      - “Summarize what students learn in Module 4.”
      - “Who developed the AI Literacy program?”
      - “What is the difference between Modules 5 and 6?”
-5. **Evaluate Context Quality**
+5. **Evaluate Quality**
    - How does the assistant’s role, tone, and knowledge data affect output accuracy?
    - What improvements would you make to the system message or dataset?
+   - Analyze the difference in responses when allowing the PA to reply by using Web Search and otherwise.

 ### 6.6.2 Projects

 **What are they?**
-Projects are collaborative **AI workspaces** that allow teams to combine **LLM interactions, files, data, and notes** into one structured environment.
+Projects are collaborative **AI workspaces** that allow teams to combine **LLM interactions, files, data, personalized assistants, and notes** into one structured environment.
 Instead of isolated chats, a Project acts as a **hub of AI-augmented workflows**.

 **When to use them?**

-- Organizing and curating research (market analysis, regulations, competitor benchmarking).
+- Organizing and curating research (e.g. market analysis, scientific works, courses, regulations, competitor benchmarking).
-- Managing multi-step workflows (e.g., lean canvas, due diligence, product roadmap).
+- Managing multi-step workflows (e.g. data science pipelines, lean canvas, course design, due diligence, project development, product roadmap).
-- Supporting team collaboration where everyone contributes and refines knowledge.
+- Supporting team collaboration where everyone contributes and refines knowledge (e.g. work area initiatives, sports team prep, construction management).

 **Core Components:**

-- **Knowledge base**: Upload business plans, reports, datasets.
+- **Knowledge base (files)**: Upload business plans, reports, datasets.
-- **Model interactions**: Ask questions, generate summaries, or perform analysis on the shared material.
+- **Model instructions**: Direct the behavior and responses of the model.
 - **Collaboration**: Teams can contribute, track, and refine insights in one place.

 **Strengths**: Structured, persistent, collaborative, source-grounded.